Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many cookies do you have left?

 ### Answer interpretation
     The answer is the unknown value of cookies owned by me at the end of the problem.

 ## Data extraction

 ### Sentence 1
     cookies owned by me = 7
     cookies owned by me - 2

 ## Correct response
     5 cookies

 ***

+unit_requirement
 # Zoidberg Solution

 ## The problem
     You have collected 7 crickets.
     How many more crickets do you need to collect to have 11 crickets?

 ## Digested problem
     You      	have     	collected	7        	crickets 	.
     PRP      	VBP      	VBN      	CD       	NNS      	.